rezaamini-ir/easypanel/docs/manage-administrators.md

 ```

 Hint: `[user_id]` : It's the
-ID of user that you want to make as an admin.
+The ID of a user that you want to make as an admin.

 ## Admin List

-You can see the list of administrators in command line easily:
+You can see the list of administrators in the command line easily:
 ```shell
 php artisan panel:admins
 ```
-It will show the list of administrators in command line.
+It will show the list of administrators in the command line.

-**These commands use UserProvider class in EasyPanel, and You can use your own class instead of that and pass it in config file.**
+**These commands use UserProvider class in EasyPanel, and You can use your class instead of that and pass it in the config file.**

 If you want to change this class, read [Admin Provider Class](/configuration#admin-provider-class) section.